MBWPI/Virtual-Library-Management-System-VLMS-Project/README.md

 ## Overview

 This repository contains the first iteration of our project.
-The current version features a user interface (UI) developed by the UI team, consisting of Michael Beland and Jonathan Jones.
+This version features a user interface (UI) developed by the UI team, consisting of Michael Beland and Jonathan Jones.

 ## Features